 Your cat’s crate should be properly secured for the long drive.
 Most crates can be secured to the floorboard or a seatbelt.
 Be sure there’s plenty of airflow in the crate.
 Try to place the crate so your cat can look out and see you.

 Don’t over feed or over water your pet when you transport cats

 Cats can get car sick, so don’t over feed the animal.
 You can give your cat a larger meal once you have stopped for the night.

 You will want to bring along your litter box.
 Be sure to have a litter box with a lid.
 Look into getting a litter box that can fit into your cat’s travel carrier if possible.
 Don’t forget to bring extra litter and a scooper.
 Toss in some plastic bags to assist with the litter box cleaning.

 Flying with your cat

 If you decide to fly to your new home with your cat, be sure to map this out well in advance.
 Book the tickets soon.
 Find out everything you can about the airline’s cat policy.
 Bring all of your pet’s documents with you to the airport.
 Determine if the pet carrier you have meets the airline’s policies.
-And get to the airport at least two hours in advance.
+And get to the airport at least two hours in advance to transport cats.

 If you have questions about moving a pet, or seek advice on relocating to Denver, Colorado Springs, Ft.
 Worth or Albuquerque, let Buehler help guide your process.